 “[Lawyer’s Name] took $20,000 for an appeal, and supposedly spent it all in one month’s time.
 She didn’t do anything for the case.
 She showed up to court one time and didn’t even speak up on my behalf….I had to let her go, and that’s when she told me she had spent all my money.
 How can that be possible in one month’s time…?!”

-While this may be an extreme case (and an appeal requires using the courts), it illustrates how litigation can burn through enormous amounts of money quickly in ways that you, as a client, cannot understand or protest against.
+While this is an extreme case (and an appeal requires using the courts), it illustrates how litigation can burn through enormous amounts of money quickly in ways that you, as a client, cannot understand or protest against.

 Some of the steps in a contested divorce process that make it so expensive and conflictual:

-Attorney mediator Julia Rueschemeyer will not let you lose your sanity and your money by going through this process.
+Attorney mediator and uncontested divorce lawyer Julia Rueschemeyer will not let you lose your sanity and your money by going through this process.
 She will help you, issue-by-issue, to reach a customized divorce separation agreement that addresses the questions that are most important for you and works for you and your family.
-She will mediate this in a matter of a few weeks at a cost that is typically between $2000 and $3000 (possibly less, if there are no children and no property), costs shared by both spouses, and in a way that helps prepare spouses to continue to communicate and work together, especially regarding children, after divorce.
+She will mediate this in a matter of a few weeks at a cost that is typically around $2500 (and less, if there are no children and no property), a total cost shared by both spouses.
+She will mediate in a way that helps prepare spouses to continue to communicate and work together, especially regarding children, after divorce.
 If each side has a separate lawyer, she will work collaboratively with all parties to reach a fair agreement efficiently and fairly, outside of court and with no threats to go to court.

 Call divorce mediator Julia Rueschemeyer with any questions you have about family law or divorce mediation: 413-253-7484